 The Compensation Committee grants long-term incentive compensation pursuant to the Stock Incentive Plans.
 While long-term incentive compensation may be paid under the Stock Incentive Plans in the form of stock option awards, performance share units, and restricted or fully vested stock awards, currently all of the long-term incentive awards granted pursuant to such plans are in the form of stock option, performance share units, or restricted stock awards.
 In granting long-term incentives in the form of stock option awards, performance share units, and restricted stock awards, the Compensation Committee considers as recipients employees who have demonstrated capacity for contributing to the Company's goals.
+The time-based restricted stock awards granted in May 2015 were transitional in nature as performance share units are now intended to replace them.
+No new grants of time-based restricted stock awards are contemplated.
 In all cases, the long-term equity awards are intended to encourage employees to act as owners of the business, further aligning their interests with those of stockholders.

 The Compensation Committee grants stock option awards with an exercise price at no less than 100% of fair market value of Capital Stock on the date granted.
 Since 2006, stock option awards vest ratably over three years, thus providing value to the Company's employees only if the share price increases after the date such awards were granted and the employees remain employed for a significant period of time.
+Options awarded in November 2015 and 2016 carry a term of five years; those granted previously had a ten-year term.

 Based on the overhaul of the incentive compensation program in 2013, performance share units vest based on targeted criteria, including a three-year Adjusted EPS target and a three-year relative Total Shareholder Return ("TSR") performance metric.
-In February 2014, the Compensation Committee granted performance-based share units under the 2006 Plan.
+In February 2017, the Compensation Committee granted performance-based share units under the 2015 Plan.
 Upon vesting, each unit is converted to one share of Capital Stock.
 Depending on the Company's performance as measured by the three-year growth rate in Adjusted EPS and three-year TSR as compared with the Peer Group, the shares earned will vary between 0% and 200% of the target grants.

-The following two tables detail the percentages of the target grants that will be earned depending on the actual Adjusted EPS and TSR performance levels for the period beginning January 1, 2014 and ending December 31, 2016.
+The following two tables detail the percentages of the target grants that will be earned depending on the actual Adjusted EPS and TSR performance levels for the period beginning January 1, 2017 and ending December 31, 2019.

+3-Year Adjusted EPS Percentage of

-3-Year Adjusted Ers CAGR Target Shares
+CAGR Target Shares

 Maximum 15% 200.0%

 Target 7% 100.0%

 Minimum 3% 0.0%

 3-Year TSR Percentile Percentage of Target Shares

 Maximum Greater than 90th 200.0%

-75th 150.0%
+75 th 150.0%

-60th 125.0%
+60 th 125.0%

 Target 50th 100.0%

 40th 75.0%

 25th 50.0%

 Minimum Less than 25th 0.0%

 For performance levels between those appearing in the above tables, the number of shares to be vested and earned will be interpolated between the next closest performance levels appearing in the tables.
 For all grantees, the performance metrics are those of Chemed in total rather than any individual's respective operating division.
-The grant recommendations were dollar-denominated; the number of share units per grantee was determined based on the average of the high and low price of the Company's Capital Stock on the day of the Compensation Committee's approval and the fair value of the TSR performance shares.
+The grant recommendations were dollar-denominated; the number of share units per grantee was determined based on the average of the high and low price of the Company's Capital Stock on the day of the Compensation Committee's approval.
 The relative TSR is measured against the Peer Group.